Archive for October, 2008

 Chiasma

-It wasn’t until I broke down in front of my sister that it occurred to me to use the word ‘haunted’.
-When I tried to explain what was happening to me, finally articulating the weeks of dread and utter dislocation, I found that no other word would come.
-Haunted.
-There’s still a part of me that scoffs and glowers at this, to use the language of folklore; it seems to compress what I’d experienced into a simple banality, a prisoner of language.
+It wasn’t until I broke down in front of my sister that it occurred to me to use the word ‘haunted.’
+When I tried to explain what happened, finally articulating the weeks of dread and utter dislocation, I found that no other word would come.

-I paid cash upfront for the house in West Toluca Lake.
+I paid cash for the house in West Toluca Lake.
 Something about the 1930’s Spanish architecture tucked behind the grove of weeping willows triggered a strong association with my childhood ideal of what it meant to be famous and successful in Los Angeles.
-It was far more than I needed, and I struggled to fill the extra rooms with bedroom sets and elaborate smoking lounges; more out of an obligation to keep up appearances when guests were over than to satisfy myself.
-I was happy there, for a short while.
+It was far more than I needed, and I struggled to fill the extra rooms with bedroom sets and elaborate lounges, more out of an obligation to keep up appearances when guests were over than to satisfy myself.

 An updated, leaner and crisper version of this story is available in the anthology “A Quick Bite of Flesh” from Hazardous Press, on Kindle or Paperback.